bazel-contrib/SIG-rules-authors/go-tutorial.md

 I also cleaned up the Println to add some clarity.

 Once that code change is done, we need to run go mod to update the project's dependencies.
-We can use bazel to run the Go binary instead of having to installing the Go SDK ourselves.
+We can use Bazel to run the Go binary instead of having to installing the Go SDK ourselves.
 The Go rules have already downloaded the Go SDK, so use the following command.